top of page

 Impact

 If your current salary does not meet the new threshold at the time of renewal, your application may be reclassified into a different category.
-Reclassification typically triggers additional documentation requirements, which may include a legalized bachelor’s degree, a legalized police clearance certificate, and other supporting materials depending on the specific case.
+Reclassification typically triggers additional documentation requirements.
+This may include a legalized bachelor’s degree, a legalized police clearance certificate, and other supporting materials depending on the specific case.
 This can significantly increase processing time and complexity.

 Gomax Recommendation